 A well-crafted real estate listing is essential to selling your home fast and for optimal value.
 Oftentimes, the longer a home sits on the market the more challenging it is to sell.
 Our team is here to help you improve your real estate listings and sell them.

 The Katie Zarpas Group can help you further understand the benefits of walk scores and ultimately improve your real estate listing.
 We have a skilled and experienced team of real estate professionals, who understand the real estate market in the Virginia Beach and Hampton area.
-We encourage you to reach out to us today for more information on how we can help you through the home selling process.
+We encourage you to reach out to us today by phone at 757-500-5596, or by scheduling an appointment online for more information on how we can help you through the home selling process.